MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-validation-trace.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-Non-compatible 3rd party apps (per-tenant extensions) can block upgrades to next major version of BC if they cannot compile on that version.
-In the BC service, we proactively validate all environments regularly against the next release.
+Non-compatible 3rd party apps (per-tenant extensions) can block upgrades to next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] if they cannot compile on that version.
+In the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service, we proactively validate all environments regularly against the next release.
 If an environment is not ready to be updated, then we send an email to the administrator and starting from September 2023, we also emit telemetry on these validations.

-With this telemetry, partners can monitor environments for the customers and setup alerts so that they know up front which customers will need help prior to updating to the next major version of BC.
+With this telemetry, partners can monitor environments for the customers and setup alerts so that they know up front which customers will need help prior to updating to the next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 Failed operations result in a trace log entry that includes a reason for the failure.